malcolmlett/malcolmlett.github.io/Biological-basis-for-proto-AGI.md

 1. identification of need for goal selection,
 2. generation of one or more possible goals,
 3. evaluation of their relative merit,
-4. committment to a selected goal,
+4. commitment to a selected goal,
 5. monitoring of progress,
 6. termination of goal (eg: when completed or failed), and
 7. overall process governance.